sharetribe/flex-docs/src/docs/tutorial-branding/configuration/index.md

 The value you input will be in cents.
 Therefore, 500 represents a minimun transaction size of 5 euros.

-Stripe (the payment processor used by Flex) has a [minimum (and maximum) charge amounts per currency](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts).
+Stripe (the payment processor used by Sharetribe) has a [minimum (and maximum) charge amounts per currency](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts).
 For euros, the minimum charge amount is 50 cents at the time when this article was written.